Joanne Baker

 Biography

-Richard Mayede is a creative consultant who works with companies that need help with social media, marketing, web design, video, and photography.
+Richard Mayede is a creative consultant who works with companies that need help with social media, marketing, web the design, video, and photography.
 He was diagnosed with Young Onset Parkinson’s Disease in 2005, and from that point forward he was determined to be a source of positivity and encouragement.
 He first became involved with PSBC through fundraising for Parkinson SuperWalk in 2005.
 After over 10 years of fundraising for the event, he wanted to do more for people with Parkinson’s.
 In 2016, he asked and was accepted, to join PSBC’s Board of Directors.
-In 2017 & 2018, Richard acted as one of the faces of the Society’s awareness campaign, drawing attention to the many ways that the disease affects patients.
+In 2017, 2018, and 2025 Richard acted as one of the faces of the Society’s awareness campaign, drawing attention to the many ways that the disease affects patients.
 His involvement in advocacy efforts in 2020 helped secure more operating room time for DBS surgeries in BC.
 In 2021, he had DBS surgery, which allowed him to win two consecutive grants in 2022 and 2023 to produce two documentary series based on people with Parkinson’s.
 He now serves as Secretary of the Board.

 Mark Hutchinson